Hodag Country Festival

 Driving

-Smaller U.S. and state highways will bring you to the area in Northern Wisconsin.
-The festival grounds are located at 4270 River Road, Rhinelander, WI 54501, which is about a 10-minute drive from Downtown Rhinelander.
-With up to 50, 0000 people in attendance, the roads can get busy, and you will want to set off with time to spare.
-Follow road and weather updates via 511 services for Wisconsin as you travel to this region just south of Lake Superior.
+The festival grounds are located at 4270 River Road, Rhinelander, WI 54501, about a 10-minute drive from downtown Rhinelander.
+With up to 50,000 people in attendance, roads can get busy, so plan extra travel time.
+Smaller U.S. and state highways bring you to this Northern Wisconsin location just south of Lake Superior.

 Parking areas

-There is parking available at Hodag for an additional fee, with the daily permit being around $10 and the weekend $25.
-You may also find extra parking available offsite, but it is limited.
-Alternately, if you are camping at the festival, each camping spot has enough space for your tent, RV or caravan, and one vehicle.
+Parking is available at Hodag for an additional fee, with daily permits around $10 and weekend passes $25.
+If you're camping at the festival, each camping spot accommodates your RV and one vehicle.
+Limited offsite parking may be available, with shuttle service provided when needed.

 Public Transportation